Galiteuthis glacialis

-Galiteuthis glacialis is a species of glass squid from the Antarctic Convergence.
+Galiteuthis glacialis or Antarctic cranchiid squid is a species of glass squid from the Antarctic Convergence.
 It is in the family Cranchiidae and subfamily Taoniinae.
 They are endemic to the Antarctic and are found in the Southern Ocean, around the Weddell Sea and the South Shetland Islands.
 Galiteuthis glacialis are one of the most plentiful and widely dispersed species of Antarctic squid.
 These squids are found in the mesopelagic and bathypelagic layers of the open ocean and demonstrate vertical migration.
 They can reach a maximum mantle length of 50 cm.

 Distribution

 Galiteuthis glacialis is found predominantly in the Southern Ocean.
 It occupies the northern and eastern parts of the Weddell Sea, but is less abundant in the Southernmost part.
 This species prefers the open ocean and steep continental slope of the Eastern Weddell Sea.
 They are also found around the South Shetland Islands.
 As G. glacialis matures and its mantle size increases, it moves to deeper water.
 In its early life stages it is distributed between 300–1000 m.
 Mature squids are found more commonly below 700 m.

 They also show vertical distribution patterns and undergo diurnal vertical migration.
 Paralarvae and juveniles live in the epipelagic and mesopelagic zones and live at a depth of 300–400 m during the day, migrating to 200–300 m at night.
 Adolescents and adults live in the lower mesopelagic and bathypelagic zones at depths of 500–2500 m.
 The upper limit of this species' migration is due to the higher temperature and lower salinity (less than 34.2 parts per thousand) of shallow Antarctic waters.
 There is also a seasonal vertical distribution pattern in which mature squids prefer to remain below the warmer, less saline surface layer of water in the summer and venture to shallower depths in the fall.